-Vocational Education and Training in New Zealand for International Students
+PTE’s in New Zealand for International Students

 Top educational institutes provide certificates, diplomas, and degrees in various industry-required subjects to students who have successfully acquired practical knowledge and skills to perform in different types of industries.Although there may be generic training, yet vocational studies provide a useful career path for many, especially international students.

 There are 39 Industry Training Organizations (ITO) in New Zealand which provide industrial training to students with varied qualifications as per the needs of the industry.
-The ITOs provide Vocational Education and Training (VET) training as one of the main part of tertiary education in the country.
+The ITOs provide Vocational Education and Training (VET) training as one of the main parts of tertiary education in the country.

 Job-oriented education has increased considerably and is still rising.
 Today, international students who plan to settle in New Zealand take up courses on beauty therapy, nursing, dental, journalism, designing, artwork, and similar job-oriented programs to earn just after completing their studies in the country.